 When performing a time impact analysis, be sure to:

-- Study and understand the scope of the directed change or analyze the extent of the delay being found.
+- Study and understand the scope of the directed change or analyze the extent of the delay.

-- It is important to analyze all documents, field directions, contract clauses, drawings, orders, specifications and conditions that could exert any kind of influence on the expected delay.
+- Analyze all documents, field directions, contract clauses, drawings, orders, specifications, and conditions that could exert any kind of influence on the expected delay.

 - Identify and describe the condition encountered before performing the time impact analysis.

 - Identify all related construction activities that are or could be affected by the expected delay.

-- Prepare a complete set of documents that define when the delay started, what actions took place at that moment, and demonstrate the effects of the delay on the actual updated schedule and how the remaining activities should be altered, if required, to complete the project on time.
+- Prepare a complete set of documents that define when the delay started and what actions took place at that moment, and demonstrate the effects of the delay on the updated schedule and how the remaining activities should be altered, if required, to complete the project on time.

-- Be certain that actual delays are a result of the change directive or delay, not from a non-excusable cause.
+- Check that actual delays are a result of the changed directives, not from a nonexcusable cause.